aolabNeuro/analyze/docs/source/code-guidelines.rst

 Plotting functions:

--  take an axis as input your function can be used on a subplot
+-  take an axis as input so your function can be used on a subplot
 -  don't create new figures in a function (in general), plot onto existing ones
--  allow for user-defined settings (e.g. color, line width, etc.)
+-  allow for user-defined settings (e.g. don't fix color, line width, etc.)

 Some commonly used variables:
 +---------------+-------------+----------------------------------+